kayateia/lifestream-node-server/API.md

 ### POST api/invite/:streamid

 Sends an invitation for the specified stream to the specified user.
+If the user had previously requested an invitation to the stream, that request is consumed in the process of creating the invitation.

 #### Parameters